Azure/Industrial-IoT/docs/opc-publisher/readme.md

 ]
 ```

-The exact syntax allowed can be found in the OPC UA reference documentation.
+The exact syntax allowed can be found in the [OPC UA reference documentation](https://reference.opcfoundation.org/Core/Part4/v105/docs/7.22.3).
 Note that not all servers support all filter capabilities.
-You can troubleshoot issues using the OPC Publisher logs.
+You can [troubleshoot](./troubleshooting.md) issues using the OPC Publisher logs.

 ##### Condition handling options

+> This feature is in preview

 In addition to event subscription, you can also configure events to enable condition handling.